 Each staff user will have access to a shared network location.
 The shared location will be public among staff.
 Staff with a private login will also have access to a private home directory.
-The home directory is a second network location that is private with respect to staff but accessible by the Library Director.
+The home directory is a second network location that is private with respect to staff but accessible by the Chief Executive Officer.

-Administrative Rights and Passwords
+V. Administrative Rights and Passwords

-Network Administrator and Library Director will both have copies of all passwords for network hardware and software, servers, patron and print management systems, back-up systems, filters, and any other related security or system controls.
+Network Administrator and Chief Executive Officer will both have copies of all passwords for network hardware and software, servers, Guest and print management systems, back-up systems, filters, and any other related security or system controls.

-Adopted: March 25, 2014 Amended: April 20, 2017
+Adopted: March 25, 2014 Amended: April 20, 2017; June 2021